DeBusk College of Osteopathic Medicine

 F. Transfer credit

-A maximum of six (6) relevant graduate credit hours from an external institution or a maximum of twelve (12) relevant graduate credit hours only by approval of the Master of Science Admissions Committee may be granted.
-The request for transfer of courses MUST be submitted before the first day of classes of the student’s first semester.
+With approval from the MS Program Director and Graduate Council, a maximum of six (6) relevant graduate credit hours from an external institution or a maximum of twelve (12) relevant graduate credit hours within LMU graduate programs may be granted.
+Requests for transfer credit will be reviewed on a case-by-case basis, and exceptions to the number of transfer credits accepted may be made at the discretion of the Program Director.

 G. Secondary Application